-The Company's Board of Directors has authorized the repurchase, at management's discretion, of 7.5 million shares to be repurchased in the open market or via private transactions.
-Through June 30, 2004, the Company has repurchased 5.4 million shares of Common Stock and Class B Common Stock at a cost of \$66.3 million.
-The remaining 2.1 million shares authorized for repurchase are subject to certain restrictions included in the Company's credit agreements.
-During the quarter and six months ended June 30, 2004, there were no purchases of the Company's equity securities made by the Company or on the Company's behalf by any "affiliated purchaser" of the Company (as such term is defined in Rule 10b-18(a)(3) of the Securities Act of 1933, as amended).
+(1) The Company's Board of Directors has authorized the repurchase (originally adopted in September 1999), at management's discretion, of 7,500,000 shares of the Company's common stock to be repurchased in the open market or via private transactions.
+Through September 30, 2004, the Company has repurchased 5,443,013 shares of Common Stock and Class B Common Stock at a cost of \$67.2 million.
+The remaining 2,056,987 shares authorized for repurchase are subject to certain restrictions included in the Company's credit agreements.